SKindij/Asynchronous-Programming-JS/README.md

 	console.log('keep runing code');
 ```

-The ``.then()`` callback is not really the end.
+&emsp;The ``.then()`` callback is not really the end.
 That's because when you return value of a promise you get another promise.
 This becomes very useful when you want to run a series of asynchronous operations in order.
 All you have to do is to return the value of the promise.

 ```javascript
        Promise.resolve(1981).then(res => 2023 - res).then(res => 50 - res).then(res => 2023 + res).then(res => console.log(res) );
 ```

-Let's have a look at an example for fetching the json placeholder API to get some todos.
+&emsp;Let's have a look at an example for fetching the json placeholder API to get some todos.

 ```javascript
 	fetch('https://jsonplaceholder.typicode.com/todos')